Eldave93/Eldave93.github.io/content/home/experience.md

     date_start: '2015-10-01'
     date_end: '2020-08-01'
     description: |2-
         Funded primarily via an ESRC (NWDTC) studentship, my research focused on developing hardware, software, and advanced quantitative methods for portable neurological monitoring of patients with epilepsy.
-The two main research projects were (see [INSERT] for details):
+The two main research projects were (see <a href="#projects">Projects</a> for details):
         * Automatic Detection of Epileptiform Discharges in Extra-cranial Electroencephalography
         * Development of a Portable Bio-sensing Platform for Medical Research
         <br><br>

-        Gained Associate Fellowship of the Higher Education Academy (HEA) whilst hired as a Teaching Associate for Masters and Undergraduate Psychology courses (See Courses for details).
+        Gained Associate Fellowship of the Higher Education Academy (HEA) whilst hired as a Teaching Associate for Masters and Undergraduate Psychology courses (see <a href="#courses">Courses</a> for details).

         Additional engagements include:
         * Research associate applying new methodological techniques to environmental data.